HOW TO FIND RESOURCES

 “Where can I go for help with filing my LGBTQ asylum application?”

-“Where is it safe to go for shelter?”
+“Where is it safe for LGBTQ immigrants to go for shelter?”

 You can also sign-up for a free user account to save your own resource list for later or share it with a friend, lawyer or organization who is helping with your LGBTQ asylum process.
 (To register for a free user account, visit our catalog and click on "Sign Up" at the top right-hand corner of the screen.
 Follow the instructions to create your free user account.)